-Clarence and Joanna started dating two years ago.
-Clarence has been commercial fishing in southeast Alaska for the last five years and is now pursuing structural fire as well.
+Clarence and Joanna started dating three years ago.
+Clarence has been commercial fishing in southeast Alaska for the last five years and is now pursuing structural fire as well and just accepted an engineer's position at Chena Goldstream Fire Department.
 Clarence hopes to some day own his own drifting boat in Bristol Bay.
 Clarence's family similar to Joanna's spent many years trapping in Interior Alaska during the days people traveled by dog team rather then by snowmachine.
 His parents have also spent a great deal of time commercial fishing in southwest Alaska.
-Clarence just started racing this season and completed the Nenana Tripod days 40/40 in 5th place!
-Clarence helped name the last litter of pups after islands in the Aleutian chain where he has spent the last 5 summers fishing on a seiner.
+Clarence just took up skiing last winter and is hoping to compete in a few skijor races this upcoming season with some of the motley crew pups!

 Joanna's brother Charlie a hunting guide for moose and bear hunts in Interior Alaska and traps during the winter.
 He prefers using a snow machine over dogs but he has been an amazing help handing for races and being there when things go south.